 Tip 2: Don’t miss the red flags

-Fraudsters often use similar techniques and patterns.
+Scammers often use similar techniques and patterns.
 Some signs should alert you right away.
-Here are some examples:
+Here are some examples of suspicious activity:

-- You’re contacted by someone you don’t know or someone whose email address is very similar to another of your partner’s address.
+- You’re contacted by unknown sendings or someone whose email address is very similar to another of your partner’s address.

-- You receive an email filled with grammar or syntax mistakes and amateur design.
+- You receive an email – or text messages – filled with grammar or syntax mistakes and amateur design.

 - You receive an email that’s very pushy, alarming and asking you to complete a specific action in a short period of time.

-- You receive an email asking you to share sensitive and personal information.
+- You receive an email asking you to share personal and financial information.

 - You receive a request to change supplier credentials or transfer funds.